bokeh/bokeh/README.md

 ## Installation

- To install Bokeh and its required dependencies using the `conda`, enter the following command at a Bash or Windows command prompt:
+To install Bokeh and its required dependencies using `conda`, enter the following command at a Bash or Windows command prompt:

 ```
 conda install bokeh